-The Compounds cannot be consolidated into a single Compound due to:
+The compounds cannot be consolidated into a single compound because:

-- No available Compound site of sufficient size to support the gross white collar supervisory or blue-collar workforce numbers in any single (or two) locations - The differing WHS requirements of each Compound's supported construction activities - The differing operational requirements of each Compound - The Compounds are mobilised and demobilised at different times to suit project finishing works.
+- No available compound site is of sufficient size to support the gross white collar supervisory or blue-collar workforce numbers in any single locations. - The operational activities of local stakeholders would be impacted by additional vehicle and personnel movements if the two compounds were merged due to the crossing requirements of Bulleen Road. - The differing WHS requirements of each compounds supported construction activities. - The differing operational requirements of each compound. - The compounds are mobilised and demobilised at different times to suit project finishing works.